zulip/zulip/help/include/how-to-start-a-new-topic.md

 {start_tabs}

-{tab|desktop-web}
+{tab|via-left-sidebar}

+1. Click the **plus** (<i class="zulip-icon zulip-icon-square-plus"></i>) button next
+   to the name of the channel where you'd like to start a conversation.

+1. Enter a topic name.
+Think about finishing the sentence: “Hey, can we chat about… ?”

+{!compose-and-send-message.md!}

+!!! keyboard_tip ""

+    You can also use the <kbd>C</kbd> keyboard shortcut to start a new topic in the channel you're viewing.

+{tab|via-compose-box}

-1. Click the **Start new conversation** button at the bottom of the app, or use the <kbd>C</kbd> keyboard shortcut.
+1. Click the **Start new conversation** button at the bottom of the app.

 1. _(optional)_ You can change the destination channel for your message using the dropdown in the top left of the compose box.
-You can start typing to filter channels.
+Start typing to filter channels.

 1. Enter a topic name.
-Auto-complete will provide suggestions for previously used topics.
+Think about finishing the sentence: “Hey, can we chat about… ?”

 {!compose-and-send-message.md!}

-!!! tip ""

-    You can click on the
-    **Clear topic** (<i class="zulip-icon zulip-icon-close"></i>) icon
-    near the upper right of the compose box to erase the topic name.

-!!! warn ""
+!!! keyboard_tip ""

-    In Zulip, you can compose a message to a different place than the one you are viewing.
-In this situation, the message feed will fade to indicate what's going on.
+    You can also use the <kbd>C</kbd> keyboard shortcut to start a new topic in the channel you're viewing.

 {tab|mobile}